-In this article DUI Defense Lawyer discusses When DUI is Charged as a Murder.
+In this article, DUI Defense Lawyer discusses Watson Murder, which is a death casing DUI that is Charged as a Murder.
 Click on the links below to go directly to your topic of interest.

 - You perpetrated a deliberate act that led to somebody’s death;

 - That act’s natural results are threatening to human life; and

 - You intentionally acted with conscious indifference to that threat.

 There is no requirement that a DUI driver intends to kill someone in a Watson murder prosecution.
 Because the act is “implied malice”, it is proven by drinking and driving while knowing that someone might die as a result of that driving.
 In contrast, first-degree murder requires an actual intent to kill.